uclaacm/learning-lab-crash-course-su20/03-intro-js/README.md

 ### Anonymous Functions

-There's one other thing we'll quickly point out: anomyous (or lambda, or whatever you want to call them) functions.
+There's one other thing we'll quickly point out: anonymous (or lambda, or whatever you want to call them) functions.

 Let's say we wanted to double all elements of the `nums` array again, but we only need to *really* do this operation once.
 It wouldn't make sense to write a whole function, so we'd like for a slightly more disposable medium.